 AmeQuest is a full-stack website hosted on a Raspberry Pi.
-A connected Arduino and RFID reader processes RFID tags a Node.js back-end us, using web sockets to update the website when new tags are scanned in.
-A button on the website appears and communicates back with the Arduino when all four RFID tags are accounted for, triggering the Zelda Treasure Chest theme to play and the electromagnetic lock in the chest to disengage.
+An Arduino and RFID reader processes RFID tags through a Node.js back-end, using web sockets to update the website to detect a tag has been scanned in and provide a clue to where the next can be found.
+When all four tags are found, a button on the website appears to unlock the chest.
+When pushed, this communicates back through Node.js to the Arduino triggering the Zelda Treasure Chest theme to play and the electromagnetic lock in the chest to disengage.
 Users can now claim their hard-earned prize from the chest.

 See the code on GitHub.